Louise Harrington, PhD and MA (SOAS, University of London), BA (Trinity College Dublin)

 About

-I'm an assistant professor in postcolonial studies and world literatures in English and in translation with an emphasis on South Asia, Ireland and Palestine.
-My research lies at the intersection of cultural & literary studies and ethno-religious-national conflict & peace studies in the 20th and 21st centuries.
-In my study of Northern Ireland, Israel/Palestine and South Asia I am interested in exploring border poetics and border aesthetics in a comparative framework.
+I'm an assistant professor in postcolonial studies and contemporary literatures with an emphasis on South Asia, Ireland and Palestine.
+My research lies at the intersection of cultural & literary studies and ethno-religio-national conflict & peace studies.
+In the context of Northern Ireland, Israel/Palestine and South Asia I am interested in exploring border poetics and border aesthetics in a comparative framework.

 I have previously published on topics including the railway in Indian literary imagination; narratology and the Partition of Bengal; South Asian Irish cultural production; Bengali and Bangladeshi resistance writing; the militant body in Northern Ireland and Palestine; and the anxiety of post-partition Irishness.